 How do Indians bake Naan bread?
 This documentary will show you.

 Matzah (or matzo, matza) is an important Jewish flatbread made from unleavened dough and originated from ancient Israel.
 If you have ever joined a big Jewish holiday called Passover in the spring, you have definitely spotted many Matzah bread there.

 Matzah bread might look like crackers, and they are baked goods.
 They can either be soft or crispy.
-However, the crispy ones are preferred for commercial purposes as soft Matzah will not last long.
+However, the crispy ones are preferred for commercial purposes as soft Matzah doesn’t last long.
 The ingredients of Matzah are also varied based on its variation.

-The simple version mainly includes flour and water.
-Some also have eggs.
-On the other hand, the flour must be made from 1 of 5 specified grains, including spelt, wheat, barley, oat, or rye, based on the Jewish rules.
+A simple version mainly includes flour, water, and, sometimes, eggs.
+However, Jewish rules dictate that the flour must be made from 1 of the following 5 grains: spelt, wheat, barley, oat, or rye.

-But those Matzah bread made with onion, poppy seed, rice, buckwheat, or any untraditional Matzah, is not ideal for the Passover holiday.
+Therefore, Matzah bread made with onions, poppy seeds, rice, buckwheat, or any untraditional ingredient is not ideal for the Passover holiday.

 Let’s explore a tasty food of Iran named Sangak.
 In fact, this is a leavened flatbread, including wheat flour and sourdough.
 From a first look, it might be hard to recognize Sangak as a type of bread since they are too flat.

 The word “sangak” is “little stone” in Persian as they are baked on various river stones in an oven.
-They come in 2 main types that include topping and non-topping.
+They come in 2 main types: with or without toppings.